mattlockyer/near-mpc-kdf/README.md

 Example: `ethers.provider.sendTransaction(YOUR_FULL_RLP_ENCODED_TX_IN_HEX)` (should have prefix 0x)

 ## WIP
-- Right now the focus is on Ethereum private keys and accounts (see output)
+- Right now the focus is on Ethereum

 ## TODO
 [] Add cli args